Google Sites is a free site builder from Google that people can use to start a website for free.

 - A/B test everything – Test your lead generation pages, bridge pages, traffic sources, email messages, and offers.
 Without experimenting, you will not find a better version.

 - Provide bonuses for buying from you – Give a reason to readers to buy from you.
-For example, you can deliver a PLR product with a giveaway right to customers who bought by clicking your affiliate link.
+For example, you can deliver a digital product (e.g.: a complimentary PDF report got from PLR websites) with giveaway rights to customers who bought by clicking your affiliate link.
 You can request to forward the receipt to your email to confirm their purchases.

 - Use conversion boosters – Google Sites is a site-building platform that allows embedding third-party widgets.
 Use a popup widget designer (to catch exit traffic with targeted alert boxes and popup email forms), countdown timers (to add urgency), and other website HTML widgets to boost conversions.